kylays/cs121-recipe-db/README.md

   - might need more comments
   - i feel like ingredients needs its own table with ingredient_name as a PK
 * load-data + csv files
-  - (missing csv for the extra tables ratings, cost, chefs users, and favorites) -- have to self generate this data
+  - (missing csv for the extra tables ratings, chefs users, and favorites) -- have to self generate this data
   - TODO users, chefs, other tables maybe
 * passwords - DONE
 * grant permissions - DONE probably